nickyhajal/world-domination-summit/_content/race.md

 <b>THE RULES</b>

-1. The first clue will be made available at 7:30am on Saturday morning, July 11th in Hatfield Hall (bookstore and concierge desk).
+1. The first clue will be made available by 8am on Saturday morning, July 11th in Hatfield Hall (bookstore and concierge desk).
 2. Each photo must have a piece of WDS swag somewhere in the picture (e.g. shirt, sock, etc...)
 Extra points for creativity!
-3. Photos must be posted to Twitter, Instagram, or the Dispatch with the hashtag #wds2015 & #wdsrace to be counted
+3. Photos must be posted to Twitter, Instagram, or the Dispatch with the hashtag #WDSrace to be counted

 After taking each photo, you will need to search around a bit in order to find the clue that will lead you to the next landmark.
 Contact race@wds.fm if you get lost.
 The WDS Logo will guide your way, and you may discover some easter eggs and free prizes along your journey.